jacobmoroni/ubuntu_hacks/README.md

 * .zshrc shell script for zshell

 * /atom contains files and instructions on how to install atom the way I like it

+* ipython_config.py -- copy this file into ~/.ipython/profile_default.
+This is for ipython with python 2.7 could be a little different with python3.5.
+This is to automatically import numpy and matplotlib everytime you open ipython.
+You can also add other ipython environment stuff here